MHKiT-Software/MHKiT/docs/_sources/mhkit-matlab/api.wave.rst.txt

 Functions                                    Description
 ===========================================  =========================
+``plot_elevation_timeseries``                    Plots wave elevation timeseries ``plot_envoronmental_contours``                  Plots an overlay of the x1 and x2 variables to the calculated environmental contours.
-``plot_elevation_timeseries``                    Plots wave elevation timeseries ``plot_matrix``                                  Plots the matrix with Hm0 and Te on the y and x axis ``plot_spectrum``                                Plots wave amplitude spectrum
+``plot_matrix``                                  Plots the matrix with Hm0 and Te on the y and x axis ``plot_spectrum``                                Plots wave amplitude spectrum
 ===========================================  =========================